If you write code, You must Git!

 This book teaches us, Git via command line and their Desktop GUI tool.
 It walks us through the basics of What is git? to more advanced topics.
 The website also provides Git Cheatsheet, Video courses, Live Webinars, etc.

 Getting Git Right

 Atlassian provides a free tutorial series from getting started with Git to a wide range of topics in a step-by-step method.
 The tutorials explain all the concepts in a detailed manner visually with the help of images.

-The site contains a separate section as Glossary, which will have the list of Git commands and terminologies and their related tutorials below to them.
+The site contains a separate section as a Glossary, which will have the list of Git commands and terminologies and their related tutorials below.
 The website also presents tutorials on Migrating to Git from other version control systems like Apache SVN and Perforce.